Damienlee69/agregarr-docs/docs/installation.md

 # Installation

 Agregarr runs in Docker.
 You'll need Docker installed and a running Plex Media Server.
+Plex Pass is required to promote Collections to the Home screen.

 ## Docker Compose (Recommended)